 A B O U T

-Seventeen-year-old Mexican pianist DANIELA LIEBMAN has rapidly established herself as an artist of eloquence, poise, and nuance.
-Since her debut at age eight with the Aguascalientes Symphony, Daniela has performed with more than twenty-five orchestras on four continents.
+Twenty-one-year-old Mexican pianist DANIELA LIEBMAN has rapidly established herself as an artist of eloquence, poise, and nuance.
+Since her debut at age eight with the Aguascalientes Symphony, Daniela has performed with more than thirty orchestras on four continents.

-Daniela’s recitals this season include the Ravinia Festival, the London Piano Festival, the Beaches Fine Arts Series, at Del Mar College in Corpus Christi, TX, and in Long Island, New York.
-Previously, Daniela has given solo recitals at La Jolla Music Society; the Kennedy Center; Rockefeller University’s Tri-I Noon Recital Series; Guatemala City; Joinville and Porto Alegre in Brazil; León, Durango, San Cristóbal de las Casas, Cuernavaca, and Mexico City (Blanco y Negro Festival) in Mexico; the Brevard Music Center; Valparaíso, Chile; the Salon de Virtuosi in New York, in Cordoba, Argentina; the Cleveland Museum of Modern Art’s Tri-C Series; the Harriman-Jewel Series; the Kravis Center for Performing Arts, and more.
+This season, Daniela makes her recital debuts at The Noorda at Utah Valley University, and with the la Sociedad Filarmònica de Lima (Peru) and Instrumentos de la Esperanza.
+Her recent return recital appearances include the 2022 Blanco y Negro Festival in Mexico City and the Ravinia Festival--where she gave her third performance in 2021--the Honeywell Arts Academy, and Beaches Fine Arts Series.
+Daniela has recently performed at La Jolla Music Society; the Kennedy Center; Rockefeller University’s Tri-I Noon Recital Series; Guatemala City; Joinville and Porto Alegre in Brazil; León, Durango, San Cristóbal de las Casas, and Cuernavaca in Mexico; the Brevard Music Center; Valparaíso, Chile; the Salon de Virtuosi in New York; in Cordoba, Argentina; the Cleveland Museum of Modern Art’s Tri-C Series; the Harriman-Jewel Series; the Kravis Center for Performing Arts, and more.

-Committed to sharing her love of music with others, Daniela frequently participates in talkbacks with piano students of all ages and backgrounds, most recently at the La Jolla Music Society’s Discovery Series and Ravinia Festival.
-Her dedication to celebrating her heritage through creative programming reflects in her musical and cultural ambassadorship, notably at Harvard University’s 2018 Mexico Conference.
+Committed to sharing her love of music with others, Daniela frequently participates in talkbacks with piano students of diverse ages and backgrounds, most recently at the Ravinia Festival and La Jolla Music Society’s Discovery Series.
+Her dedication to celebrating her heritage through creative programming reflects in her musical and cultural ambassadorship, notably at Harvard University’s Mexico Conference.

-Daniela released her eponymous debut album in June 2018 to critical acclaim, featuring “emotive” and “most memorable” (The Journal of Music) renditions of Schubert’s Op.
+Daniela released her eponymous debut 2018 album to critical acclaim, featuring “emotive” and “most memorable” (The Journal of Music) renditions of Schubert’s Op.
 90 impromptus, Chopin’s third ballade, and Ponce’s Balada Mexicana.
 Distributed by Warner Classics, the album reached #5 on Spotify’s “Classical New Releases,” #2 on Amazon Music’s “Fresh Classical,” and #2 on Apple Music’s “New Classical.”
-Since its release, Daniela’s recording of Ponce’s Balada Mexicana has been streamed over 1,200,000 times on Spotify.
+Since its release, Daniela’s recording of Ponce’s Balada Mexicana has been streamed over 1.6M times on Spotify.
 The same track is featured on the Mexican television series, Aquí en la Tierra, starring, among others, Gael García Bernal and Paulina Dávila.
-Daniela’s upcoming double-concerto recording project, slated for a fall 2020 release, includes Ravel’s G Major and Ponce’s Piano Concertos.

-In 2016 and 2017, when Daniela was fourteen and fifteen years old, respectively, she was named one of the “40 Most Creative Mexicans in the World” by Forbes Mexico.
+In both 2016 and 2017, Daniela was named one of the “40 Most Creative Mexicans in the World” by Forbes Mexico.
 In 2018, Daniela was again named one of Forbes Mexico’s “100 Most Creative and Powerful Women,” and was invited to Forbes’ reveal of its 2018 edition of Creativos Mexicanos, celebrating extraordinary Mexican leaders in the arts.
 She has been interviewed by Amy Poehler’s “Smart Girls,” is featured in GQ Mexico and Vanity Fair, and is the recipient of Mexico’s 2014 Nacional Premio de Juventud.

-Born in Guadalajara, Mexico, Daniela began piano studies at age five, and currently studies with Dr. Tamás Ungár in Fort Worth, Texas.
-Aside from practicing, Daniela enjoys films, reading, biking, and trying different cuisines.
-Daniela is an international Yamaha artist.
+Born in Guadalajara, Mexico, Daniela began piano studies at age five, and studied with Dr. Tamás Ungár from 2014-2021 in Fort Worth, Texas.
+Daniela currently studies with Yoheved Kaplinsky and Julian Martin at the Juilliard School.
+She is a Warner Classics artist and an international Yamaha artist.